akeneo/pim-api-docs/content/tutorials/guides/how-to-collect-product-variations.md

 ##### 2.2.
 Collect its product variants

 Collect product variants the same way than in [**2.2.
 Collect its product variants**](/tutorials/how-to-collect-product-variations.html#22-collect-its-product-variants)

+The variations should be on one level now.

 <div class="block-next-steps block-next-steps-alt">
     <img src="/img/illustrations/illus--Attribute.svg" width="140px" class="hidden-xs">